cobalthq/cobalt-api-docs/versions/v1/content/subscription.md

 # Subscription

 If you want to receive our API updates you can subscribe to our mailing list.
 We will be sending you a newsletter containing changes and improvements in our API once a month.
+You can also unsubscribe anytime you want.
+Your e-mail address won't be shared with any other organization.

 <p>
   <!--[if lte IE 8]>